fandystar/ParkingLot-Node.js/README.md

 - `create(capacity)` : Creates a parking lot with given capacity input.
 It throws an error `Minimum one slot is required to create parking slot`

-    - `Please provide parking lot capacity` : When there is no capacity input
+    - `Please provide capacity` : When there is no capacity input
-    - `Please provide parking lot capacity with a postive number greater than zero` : When number input is not greater than or equal to one ( minimun 1 slot ) or input is string
+    - `Please provide capacity with a postive number greater than zero` : When number input is not greater than or equal to one ( minimun 1 slot ) or input is string

 - `carPark(numberPlate)` : Allocates nearest slot from entry gate to the car.
 It can throw following errors: